qualiatouch/qualiatouch-plugin/doc/phyphox.md

 - red : error - the smartphone is not reachable, or the data is invalid
 - orange : we're connected to the PhyPhox app, but the app is not measuring
-- green : we're connected to the PhyPhox app and receiving data
+- green : we're connected to the PhyPhox app and receiving data measured by the sensor

 ## Good to know